 Neither your interns or your staff are mind readers.
 Help them live up to your expectations by giving them regular feedback on what they’re doing well and what they need to improve.
 Also use this time to ask how you can support their growth and development, and what you can do better.
 The feedback process establishes trust, improves morale, and enables interns to meet expectations and produce quality work.

 Okay, you are now ready to implement an amazing internship program that will produce results for your interns, organization, and community.
-Drop me an email any time to let me know how your program is going!
+Drop us an email any time to let us know how your program is going!

-If you’re ready to start a program but don’t have time for the planning, schedule a free consultation to learn about our internship development services.
+If you’re ready to start a program but don’t have time for the planning, contact us to learn more about how we can help.